wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Dan Lothario:** _to the audience_ That doesn't surprise me.

-**Beatrice:** _pushing Florence out of the way_ But I'd like to...
+**Beatrice:** _pushing Florence out of the way_ But I'd LIKE to!

 **Florence:** _pushing Beatrice back out of the way_ Allow me to interrogate myself with yourself.
 I'm Florence and, as well as being the prettiest Dame on this planet, I'm also in charge of things.

 **Beatrice:** Woah, woah, woah there droopy drawers, i'm Beatrice, I'M in charge, and _looking pointedly at Florence_ I'm the prettiest.

 **Dan Lothario:** Well, I'm Captain Dan Lothario, and it's an absolute delight to meet you both.
-And may I say you both look absolutely smashing in your outfits, they certainly, flatter your, ample figures.
+And may I say you both look absolutely smashing in your outfits, they certainly, flatter your, "ample figures".
 I honestly don't think I could choose between either of you _grimaces at audience_.

 _More simpering from Dames_